Tell us about yourself / your family.

 If you could live anywhere in the world — where would you want to live?

-What are your favorite ways to incorporate movement into your life in addition to Yoga?
+What are your favorite ways to incorporate movement into your life in addition to Pilates?

 Do you have a guilty pleasure?
 Something that is generally looked upon as wrong — but you keep doing it?

 Eating junk food! <grin> (Although I hate its effect on my body!)
 And binge-watching cooking shows and Big Bang Theory.